 “So many 'behavioural' cases have underlying medical conditions which can only be resolved with expert veterinary intervention,” he says.

 Behavioural treatment might even be covered by your puppy insurance.
-We cover it when you've been referred by your vet.
+We can cover behavioural treatment when needed as a result of illness or injury when referred by your vet.

 All part of growing up